seanpm2001/seanpm2001/README.md

 Make non-bitmap version of MEDOS 4 logo
 Replace all Markdown style images with HTML style images (completed, with 9 exceptions) Certificates
+Make use of image: Example/GitHub (social preview image) Make use of image: Memes/semicolons
 ```

 </details> <!-- End of completed remodel goals section !-->